 Immigrant visa applicants include those who plan to become permanent residents of the United States.
 Both nonimmigrant and immigrant visa applicants must meet the requirements of United States immigration law and regulations in order to be processed and issued visas.

 American Citizen Services include issuance of United States passports, preparation of reports of birth and death abroad of United States citizens and notarial services.
 Other services to American citizens include assistance to those seeking medical care, those who are destitute and visits to those detained or incarcerated by local authorities.

 Department of Defense

 The Office of Defense Representative-Pakistan (ODR-P) administers US security assistance to the Pakistan military in the form of equipment, training, and education.
 ODR-P also facilitates coordination between the forces of Pakistan, Afghanistan, and the Operation Resolute Support coalition.
-The Chief of ODR-P, Brig Gen Kenneth Ekman, is the senior U.S. military representative in Pakistan.

 The Defense Attaché Office (DAO) maintains military-to-military relationships with the Pakistan Armed Forces and provides advice on military matters to the Ambassador.
 DAO represents the Secretary of Defense, the Chairman of the Joint Chiefs of Staff, the Commanding General, U.S. Central Command and the U.S. military services in Pakistan.
 DAO personnel also assist Pakistan by conducting military exchange programs that enable Pakistan’s military officers to study at U.S. military schools.